A248/LibertyBans/CONTRIBUTING.md

 You will want to make sure that your IDE recognizes these modules.

+## The distribution mechanism

-## The distribution mechanism - dependency downloading
+### The main distribution which uses dependency downloading

-Because of hosting limits, LibertyBans uses some tricks to ensure the distributed jar is less than 5 MB in size.
-Sha512 hashes are used to ensure the data is exactly the same as expected.
+Because of hosting limits, LibertyBans uses some tricks to ensure the main distributed jar, on SpigotMC and Github Releases, is less than 5 MB in size.

-The bootstrap module downloads the implementation jar at runtime.
+Dependencies are downloaded at runtime and verified against SHA-512 hashes.
 The implementation jar is shaded with all dependencies at compile time and placed in an isolated classloader at runtime.

-### Compiling and running from source
+### The distribution for compiling and running from source

+If you want to collaborate on LibertyBans, or build a jar for your own purposes, follow these steps:

-Use `mvn clean package`.
+1. Use `mvn clean package`.

-The jar at `bans-distribution/executable/target/LibertyBans-Executable_version.jar` can be run as a plugin on any supported platform.
+2. The jar at `bans-distribution/executable/target/LibertyBans-Executable_version.jar` can be run as a plugin on any supported platform.

 This jar is fully ready for use.
 It packages dependencies using a nested jar format, and it will use the sources and libraries you compiled it with.